NilasiJayathilake/CapslockCW_Blogsite/README.md

-# Capslock Content writing BlogSite
+# Capslock Content Writing BlogSite
 This is a blogsite that I created for "Capslock Content Writing".
 It works as a site for Capslock Content Writing to showcase their samples for potential customers.
 This is my very first, own full stack project I created.
 Though traditional it helped me grap the basics of the MERN stack and get started on other projects.

 ⚡️Technologies
 - Uses the MERN Stack-
-  Mongo DB Atlas for a Database (First built through Mongo DB and then tranfered to Atlas) React for Frontend
+  Mongo DB Atlas for a Database (First built through Mongo DB and then tranfered to Atlas) - MongoShell and Mongo Compass React for Frontend
   Use of Express and Node.js to create a small backend server.
+- Postman API
+  To test backend API calls
 - Axios Library
 - CSS
 - Google Firebase Authenticator-
   Handles user SignUp and Sign In process, and Authentication.
+- Git Bash

 👽 Features
 - This Blogsite allows anyone to read blog articles of the site.